-You pay a \$20 copay for urgent care services received worldwide (outside the U.S.).
+There is a \$20 copayment for urgent care services received worldwide (outside the U.S.).

 \$50,000 annual maximum allowance for emergency care services and/or urgently needed care received worldwide (outside U.S.).
 Annual maximum allowance is combined for both Emergency and Urgently Needed Care received outside the U.S.